R0HAN44/Ecommerce-app/README.md

 # Ecommerce App - (Amazon Clone) [Click Here](https://ecommerce-mxh5wg2i9-rohanj0306-gmailcom.vercel.app/)

-An ecommerce application allows users to shop online, browse product catalogs, add items to a cart, and Sign in.
+An ecommerce application allows users to shop online, browse product catalogs, add items to a cart, and Checkout functionality.
 It also provides cart details and order status.

 ## Technologies Used